Learn the common signs of mental illness in adults and adolescents.

 If you subscribe to one of our e-newsletters, we will use your name and e-mail address to send it to you.
 Out of respect for your privacy, we present the option to unsubscribe.
 Please see "Choice and Opt-Out "

-You may also choose to receive other types of e-mail from NAMI, related to particular features on the site.
+You may also choose to receive other types of e-mail from NAMI, related to particular features on the Website.
 These include notifications related to new postings in the discussion groups, myNAMI alerts whenever new information matching your stated interests is added to the site, copies of letters you send to your elected representatives, etc. You may control what e-mails you receive from within the particular feature they are related to.

 On rare occasions, we will send you service- or membership-related announcements when it is necessary to do so.
 For instance, if our service is temporarily suspended for maintenance, we might send you an e-mail.